Kyle Walker is a lifelong Alaskan running to focus on the basics and deliver for Eagle River, Chugiak and JBER.

 After earning my civil engineering degree at Arizona State University, I moved back to Anchorage to earn my master’s degree at UAA while interning with local engineering firms.
 In 2017, I bought my first home in Eagle River, where we still live today.

-My beautiful wife Shelby was also born in Alaska and raised in Eagle River where she and her mother, Kim, have been small business owners in Eagle River for over a decade.
+My beautiful wife, Shelby, was also born in Alaska and raised in Eagle River where she and her mother, Kim, have been small business owners in Eagle River for over a decade.
 Shelby and I are currently raising our three children here in Eagle River.

 Like many Alaskans, I spend as much time as possible outdoors.
 In the summer, I enjoy camping, canoeing, hiking, hunting, fishing, golfing, or just staying up late to enjoy the midnight sun.
 In the winter, you’ll often find me sledding or snowboarding and making the most of Alaska’s long winter season.